Eddie Redmayne: Screen

 Redmayne also presented the 2015 documentary War Art with Eddie Redmayne, made as part of the ITV's Perspectives programme.

-Redmayne guest starred as Ryan the tank engine in Thomas & Friends movie special Sodor's Legend of the Lost Treasure.
+In 2015, Redmayne guest starred as Ryan the Tank Engine in the Thomas & Friends movie Sodor's Legend of the Lost Treasure.

 That same year, Redmayne starred in the biographical drama The Danish Girl, directed by Academy Award-winning director Tom Hooper.
 In the film, released in the United Kingdom on 1 January 2016, Redmayne portrayed transgender pioneer Lili Elbe, a casting choice that was met with backlash from the transgender community.
 Nonetheless, Redmayne's performance garnered critical acclaim; in January 2016, he earned his second nomination for the Academy Award for Best Actor in consecutive years.
 Redmayne later acknowledged the controversy surrounding his casting by stressing the importance of casting transgender people to play transgender characters.